redwoodjs/redwoodjs-com-archive/cookbook/Role-based_Access_Control.md

 # Role-based Access Control (RBAC)

+Role-based access control (RBAC) offers a simple, manageable approach to access management by assigning permissions to users based on their role within an organization.

+A **role** is a collection of permissions applied to a set of users.
+Using roles makes it easier to add, remove, and adjust these permissions as your user base increases in scale and functionality increases complexity.

+Ths cookbook looks at:

 - <a href="#authentication-vs-authorization" data-turbolinks="false">Authentication vs Authorization</a>
 - <a href="#house-and-blog-role-access-examples" data-turbolinks="false">House and Blog Role-access Examples</a>
 - <a href="#identity-as-a-service" data-turbolinks="false">Identity as a Service</a>